-Combine water, little ghee and sieved flour mixture adding 1 pinch of the food colour.
+Combine water and sieved flour mixture adding 1 pinch of the food colour and sodium bi carbonate.
 Mix to form a thick batter, which should look like our bhaji bonda batter.
 Mix thoroughly to avoid lumps.
 Heat oil in a wide kadai, sample a few drops to check the oil temperature.

 If the oil temperature is too hot then the boondis will turn brown.
 If its too low then the boondis will sink. fried boondis which float as shown will cook within seconds of dropping in oil.
 As soon you drop, it will vigorously bubble and when the bubbles stops, remove them immediately.
 We don’t need crispy boondis, our boondis should look slightly crispy on outside and soft on inside.
 This will make them soak better in syrup.
 (Something similar to Namuthu pona boondi / soft boondi).

 If you are all set with the procedure, then start making.
 Hold the slotted spoon few inches above the oil, scoop little batter and slowly pour and press as shown.
 Soon the boondis will drop into the oil, just one scoop per batch, do not over crowd.
 As soon they are fried, put them into the prepared sugar syrup to soak.